troglobit/inadyn/README.md

 Introduction
 ------------

-Inadyn is a small and simple [DDNS][] client with HTTPS support.
+Inadyn is a small and simple Dynamic DNS, [DDNS][], client with HTTPS support.
 It is commonly available in many GNU/Linux distributions, used in off the shelf routers and Internet gateways to automate the task of keeping your DNS record up to date with any IP address changes from your [ISP][].
 It can also be used in installations with redundant (backup) connections to the Internet.

-If your ISP provides you with a DHCP or PPPoE/PPPoA connection you risk losing your IP address every time you reconnect, or in DHCP even when the lease is renegotiated.
+Most people are unaware that they share a pool of Internet addresses with other users of the same Internet Service Provider (ISP).
+Protocols like DHCP, PPPoE, or PPPoA are used to give you an address and a way to connect to the Internet, but usually not a way for others to connect to you.
+If you want to run an Internet server on such a connection you risk losing your IP address every time you reconnect, or in DHCP even when the lease is renegotiated.

 By using a DDNS client such as Inadyn you can register an Internet name at certain providers that the DDNS client updates, periodically and/or on demand when your IP changes.
 Inadyn can maintain multiple host names with the same IP address, and has a web based IP detection which runs well behind a NAT router.

 Supported Providers